anyscale/templates/templates/batch-llm/README.md

 ### Scaling with GPUs

-To use GPUs for inference in the Workspace, we specified `num_gpus=1` in the `ds.map_batches()` call above to indicate that each LLM instance should use 1 GPU.
-With `concurrency=4`, we have 4 LLM instances, each using 1 GPU, so we need 4 GPUs total.
+To use GPUs for inference in the Workspace, we specified `num_gpus` and `concurrency` in the `ds.map_batches()` call above to indicate the number of LLM instances and the number of GPUs per LLM instance, respectively.
+For example, with `concurrency=4` and `num_gpus=1`, we have 4 LLM instances, each using 1 GPU, so we need 4 GPUs total.

-Finally, make sure to either enable *Auto-select worker nodes* or configure your workspace cluster to have GPU worker nodes:
+Finally, make sure to either enable *Auto-select worker nodes* or configure your workspace cluster to have the appropriate GPU worker nodes:

 ![title](assets/ray-data-gpu.png)